Acute left otitis externa - swimmer's ear

 0 images remaining

-Normal ear shows no soft tissue thickening in the external canal and normal tympanic membrane.
-The inflammed left ear shows circumferential soft tissue swelling in the external canal and slight thickening of the tympanic membrane (arrow).
+Normal ear (image 1 and 3) shows no soft tissue thickening in the external canal and normal tympanic membrane.
+The inflamed left ear (image 2 and 4) shows circumferential soft tissue swelling in the external canal and slight thickening of the tympanic membrane (arrow).
 No bone erosion.

-The so-called malignant or necrotizing otitis externa is an aggressive skull base osteomyelitis often due to Pseudomonas in diabetics or immunosuppressed patients.
+The so-called malignant or necrotising otitis externa is an aggressive skull base osteomyelitis often due to Pseudomonas in diabetics or immunosuppressed patients.